leouieda/website/papers/nmo-tutorial.md

 [online at Authorea](https://www.authorea.com/users/1856/articles/142722/_show_article)
 and even edit it on the
 [SEG Wiki](http://wiki.seg.org/wiki/Step-by-step_NMO_correction).
+The final (pretty) PDF version is free to download from the publisher website (follow the doi link).

 The Jupyter notebook that accompanies the tutorial (see the source code repository on Github) contains the full source code, along with documentation